 Total Connected Load x Diversity = Maximum Demand.

 How to Calculate Diversity

-There are many ways to apply different diversity factors to different types of loads, fixed equipment or electrical circuits.
+There are many ways to apply different electrical diversity factors to different types of electrical loads, fixed equipment or electrical circuits.
 Calculating diversity is not an exact science since there are multiple varying factors which must be considered when calculating diversity and maximum demand, these factors will vary from premises to premises.

 It is also worth considering the life span of the electrical installation as should the way the installation is used change then the diversity factors applied previously may no longer be relevant.

 As a very basic example to calculate diversity for a cooker in a dwelling, based on Appendix A of the OSG: